openmultiplayer/web/frontend/docs/scripting/functions/NPC_SetWeaponClipSize.md

 ## Notes

 - The NPC must have a weapon for this function to work
-- Clip size affects how many bullets the NPC can fire before needing to reload
+- Clip size affects how much ammo the NPC can fire before needing to reload
 - Use 0 to set unlimited clip size (no reloading needed)
 - Changes take effect immediately
 - Different weapons have different default clip sizes